 Additionally, please note that the rights to data erasure, restriction of processing, and objection to the processing of data are not absolute but are applicable only in the cases laid down in the GDPR.

 For example, the right to erasure laid down in article 17 of the GDPR will most likely not be applicable if the processing of your customer’s personal data is necessary for the performance of a contract with your customer (the legal basis for processing envisaged by Art.
 6(1)(b) of GDPR) and you lawfully process the data only to the extent and for no longer than is necessary for rendering services under your contract with a customer, and such services do not include information society services to a child.
 This usually covers the processing for services provision, payments acceptance, refunds initiation, other services-tied processing activities, including the data you share with Solidgate.
-On the contrary, this example will not cover the processing which is not strictly necessary for the performance of a contract (e.g., if you also process customer’s personal data for direct marketing, like sending newsletters; such processing should be covered by other legal bases).
+On the contrary, this example will not cover the processing which is not strictly necessary for the performance of a contract.
+For instance, if you also process customer’s personal data for direct marketing, like sending newsletters, then such processing should be covered by other legal bases.